January 7, 2025

 Farmers also get confused about environmental taxes, with the conditions attached to Capital Acquisitions Tax (CAT), Agricultural Relief, and Capital Gains Tax (CGT) Retirement Relief.

 These tax issues discourage farmers from offering land for solar projects.
-Policy discrepancies, especially taxes, make deploying solar energy effectively harder.
+Policy discrepancies, especially regarding taxes, make deploying solar energy effectively more challenging.

 The key solution to overcome these challenges is to advocate for clear and supportive policies.

-The solar sector in Ireland is rapidly growing, bringing with it a mix of opportunities, achievements, and challenges.
+A diverse range of opportunities, achievements, and challenges accompanies Ireland's solar boom.
 Let’s take a look at what the future holds for solar energy in Ireland.

 Ireland has ambitious goals to reach 8 GW of solar capacity by 2030.
 This target is sparking major investments and growth in the solar sector.